snurr-group/mofdb/README.md

 There is a fairly comprehensive test suite in `spec/suites/*` run it with `bundle exec rspec spec/suites/*`.
 It tests all api params except bulk/cif and exercises a bit of the ui.

-# Maintenance Mode

-You can turn on maintenance mode by creating the file `tmp/down.txt` with whatever message you want to show.
-This is helpful if you want to be sure no one sees bad data while you are in the process of uploading.

-If you need to use mofdb while it's in maintenance mode just go to `/down?bypass` and you'll be able to access the site.
-To disable the bypass just go to `/down?end_bypass`.
-All /upload routes are still live in maintenance mode as are all json routes (the uploading tools use them to validate data).

-Just the html front end is disabled.

 # Rake tasks